neo-project/proposals/nep-19.md

 #### `events`

-This field stores an array of Event types, each representing an event in the contract.

-Event types have the following fields:

-* id: a unique string representing the method.
-* name: a Method name with the method's name and optional namespace
-* params: a collection of Variable instances representing the notification arguments associated with this method
+This property stores an array of Event types as described above.
+Each Event object represents a parameters of a contract notification that may be fired during contract execution.
+If omitted, this property defaults to an empty array.

 ## Backwards Compatibility